 In other words, the F1 Goldendoodle is half Golden Retriever and half Poodle.
 This is also called a “first cross.”

-A picture is worth a thousand words, so here is a graphic I created to explain the term F1 Goldendoodle…
+If a picture is worth a thousand words, then the image below best describes the term F1 Goldendoodle…

 Does an F1 Goldendoodle shed?